God Himself, the Unique II

 God’s Wrath Is a Safeguard for All the Forces of Justice and All Positive Things

 Can you see the essence of God’s wrath in His destruction of Sodom?
 Is there anything else mingled within His rage?
 Is God’s rage pure?
 To use the words of man, is God’s wrath unadulterated?
 Is there any deception behind His wrath?
 Is there any conspiracy?
 Are there any unspeakable secrets?
 I can tell you sternly and solemnly: There is no part of God’s wrath that can lead one to doubt.
 His anger is a pure, unadulterated anger that harbors no other intentions or goals.
 The reasons behind His anger are pure, blameless and above criticism.
-It is a natural revelation and display of His holy essence; it is something that nothing in all of creation possesses.
-This is a part of God’s unique righteous disposition, and it is also a striking difference between the respective essences of the Creator and His creation.
+It is a natural revelation and display of His holy essence; it is something that none of the created beings possesses.
+This is a part of God’s unique righteous disposition, and it is also a striking difference between the respective essences of the Creator and created beings.

-Now that you have an understanding of the essence of God’s wrath, you must certainly have an even better understanding of how to distinguish Satan’s evil!
+Now that you have an understanding of the essence of God’s wrath, you must certainly have an even better understanding of how to distinguish Satan’s wickedness!

-Although Satan Appears Humane, Just and Virtuous, Satan’s Essence Is Cruel and Evil
+Although Satan Appears Humane, Just and Virtuous, Satan’s Essence Is Cruel and Wicked

-Satan builds its reputation through deceiving people, and often establishes itself as a vanguard and role model of righteousness.
-Under false pretenses of safeguarding righteousness, it harms people, devours their souls, and uses all sorts of means to benumb, deceive and incite man.
-Its goal is to make man approve of and go along with its evil conduct, to make man join it in opposing God’s authority and sovereignty.
-However, when one sees through its schemes and plots and sees through to its vile features, and when one does not wish to continue to be trampled upon and fooled by it or to continue slaving away for it, or to be punished and destroyed alongside it, then Satan changes its previously saintly features and tears off its false mask to reveal its true face, which is evil, vicious, ugly and savage.
-It would love nothing more than to exterminate all those who refuse to follow it and who oppose its evil forces.
+Satan builds its reputation through deceiving people, and often establishes itself as a vanguard and role model of justice.
+Under false pretenses of safeguarding justice, it harms people, devours their souls, and uses all sorts of means to benumb, mislead and incite man.
+Its goal is to make man approve of and go along with its wicked conduct, to make man join it in opposing God’s authority and sovereignty.
+However, when one sees through its schemes and plots and sees through to its vile features, and when one does not wish to continue to be trampled upon and fooled by it or to continue slaving away for it, or to be punished and destroyed alongside it, then Satan changes its previously saintly features and tears off its false mask to reveal its true face, which is wicked, vicious, ugly and savage.
+It would love nothing more than to exterminate all those who refuse to follow it and who oppose its wicked forces.
 At this point Satan can no longer assume a trustworthy, gentlemanly appearance; instead, its true ugly and devilish features are revealed under sheep’s clothing.
 Once Satan’s schemes are brought to light and its true features exposed, it will fly into a rage and expose its barbarity.
 After this, its desire to harm and devour people will only be intensified.
-This is because it is enraged when man awakens to the truth, and it develops a powerful vindictiveness toward man for their aspiration to yearn for freedom and light and to break free of its prison.
-Its rage is intended to defend and uphold its evil, and it is also a true revelation of its savage nature.
+It is enraged by man’s awakening to the truth, and it develops a powerful hatred and vindictiveness toward man for their aspiration to yearn for freedom and light and to break free of its prison.
+Its rage is intended to defend and uphold its wickedness, and it is also a true revelation of its savage nature.

-In every matter, Satan’s behavior exposes its evil nature.
-Out of all the evil acts that Satan has carried out upon man—from its early efforts to delude man into following it, to its exploitation of man, in which it drags man into its evil deeds, to its vindictiveness toward man after its true features have been exposed and man has recognized and forsaken it—not one of these acts fails to expose Satan’s evil essence, nor to prove the fact that Satan has no relation to positive things and that Satan is the source of all evil things.
-Every single one of its actions safeguards its evil, maintains the continuation of its evil acts, goes against just and positive things, and ruins the laws and order of humanity’s normal existence.
+In every matter, Satan’s behavior exposes its wicked nature.
+Out of all the wicked acts that Satan has carried out upon man—from its early efforts to mislead man into following it, to its exploitation of man, in which it drags man into its wicked deeds, to its vindictiveness toward man after its true features have been exposed and man has recognized and forsaken it—not one of these acts fails to expose Satan’s wicked essence, nor to prove the fact that Satan has no relation to positive things and that Satan is the source of all wicked things.
+Every single one of its actions safeguards its wickedness, maintains the continuation of its wicked acts, goes against just and positive things, and ruins the laws and order of humanity’s normal existence.
 These acts of Satan are hostile to God, and they will be destroyed by God’s wrath.
-Although Satan has its own rage, its rage is just a means of venting its evil nature.
+Although Satan has its own rage, its rage is just a means of venting its wicked nature.
 The reason why Satan is exasperated and furious is this: Its unspeakable schemes have been exposed; its plots are not easily gotten away with; its wild ambition and desire to replace God and act as God have been struck down and blocked; and its goal of controlling all of humanity has now come to nothing and can never be achieved.
-What has stopped Satan’s plots from coming to fruition and cut short the spread and rampancy of Satan’s evil is God’s repeated summoning of His wrath, time after time.
+What has stopped Satan’s plots from coming to fruition and cut short the spread and rampancy of Satan’s wickedness is God’s repeated summoning of His wrath, time after time.
 For this reason, Satan both hates and fears God’s wrath.
-Each time God’s wrath descends, it not only unmasks Satan’s true vile appearance, but also exposes Satan’s evil desires to the light, and in the process, the reasons for Satan’s rage against humanity are laid bare.
-The eruption of Satan’s rage is a true revelation of its evil nature and an exposure of its schemes.
-Of course, each time that Satan is enraged heralds the destruction of evil things and the protection and continuation of positive things; it heralds the truth that God’s wrath cannot be offended!
+Each time God’s wrath descends, it not only unmasks Satan’s true vile appearance, but also exposes Satan’s wicked desires to the light, and in the process, the reasons for Satan’s rage against humanity are laid bare.
+The eruption of Satan’s rage is a true revelation of its wicked nature and an exposure of its schemes.
+Of course, each time that Satan is enraged heralds the destruction of wicked things and the protection and continuation of positive things; it heralds the truth that God’s wrath cannot be offended!

 One Must Not Rely on Experience and Imagination to Know God’s Righteous Disposition